raspberrypilearning/recruiting-volunteers/en/step_5.md

 If you are talking to someone you know, you might give them your mobile number to call you back once they have thought about it.
 --- task ---
 **Decide** how you want interested people to follow up about the oppourtunity.
 Make sure this is easy for those who hear about the oppurtunity.

 --- /task ---

-Once your opportunity is shared be ready to respond to any interest.
-When you recieve responses:
+Once your opportunity is shared, be ready to respond to any interest.
+When you receive responses:

 --- task ---